-You are free to check out of your hotel any time before 10am.
-If you would like to explore Santiago further you are able to leave your bags with reception.
+You are free to check out of your hotel any time before 10 am.
+If you'd like to explore Santiago further, you can leave your bags with reception.
+Interested in more walking options from Santiago?
+Consider extending your journey with our captivating 6-day Camino de Finisterre for an epic journey to 'The World's End".